 If you're cruising through southern Oklahoma, make sure to stop at the Ardmore Festival of Lights.
 Millions of multi-colored lights and over 125 animated holiday displays and scenes make this Ardmore light festival one to behold.
 Turn your radio to your favorite Christmas music station, warm up with a cup of hot cocoa and enjoy the lights from the comfort of your own vehicle at one of the largest displays south of the metro.

 For over 1.5 million lights, including over 100,000 shimmering bulbs synchronized to Christmas tunes and carols, make a joyous holiday stop at the Rhema Christmas Lights display in Broken Arrow.
-Also, don't miss the fantastic Chesapeake Energy Holiday Lights Display in Oklahoma City for 4.3 million LED lights strewn across eight city blocks.
-Finally, make your way to Bartlesville's Woolaroc, the former home of oilman Frank Phillips, for more than 600,000 lights and displays sprinkled throughout the grounds of this historic ranch.
+Also, don't miss Bartlesville's Woolaroc Wonderland of Lights where more than 750,000 lights and displays sprinkled throughout the grounds of this historic ranch.

 See our complete list of holiday light displays for even more ideas.